sqrta/CMSC457-Spring23/assign1/assign1.md

 - `ghz.py`
 - `teleporation.py`

-Submit your two programs repectively through the Gradescope.
+Submit your two programs repectively to the Gradescope.
 Gradescope will test your submission automatically.
 You can try and resubmit until the due date (Mar 09, 2023 at 11:00:00 PM EST).